Services for Adults with Mental Illness

-The psychiatric unit provides services to adults with persistent mental illness, adults and children with an intellectual disability and children with a severe emotional disturbance.
+Psychiatric services are for adults with persistent mental illness, adults and children with an intellectual disability and children with a severe emotional disturbance.
 These services include psychiatric evaluation, medication review, and health services.

-Medication review: This is a process where the doctor or Nurse Practitioner evaluating and monitoring medications your current medication.
-They will assess the medications effects, and the need for continuing or changing your medications. .
+Medication Review: A physician or Nurse Practitioner evaluates and monitors your current medications.
+They will assess the medications effects, and the need for continuing or changing medications.

 Health Services.
-In psychiatric medication unit, Health Services are typically provided by an RN and include an initial review of the consumer's health-related needs.
+Health Services are typically provided by an RN and include an initial review of the consumer's health-related needs.
 Additional services provided by the RNs include: